Albertzue/learning_notes/aws/ANS/keypoint.md

 ALB ip is not static and it can change thus why is not an optimal solution

+By disabling cross-zone load balancing, traffic will only be routed within the same Availability Zone unless there are no healthy targetsavailable in that zone.Thisensures that traffic from the front end of the application stays within the same Availability
+Zone unless necessary.

+WAF is only available for ALB

 ### EKS:
 we cannot filter VPC flow logs based on EKS worker nodes , but we can create VPC flow logs based on subnetsas resource